lnro/Android-Oreo-Lockscreen-Album-Art-Remover/README.md

 * Take a full backup before installing the module.
 * If you're using LSPosed, remember to hook into System Framework and SystemUI!

+## Disclaimer
+* I am not responsible for bricked devices, dead SD cards, thermonuclear war,
+* or you getting fired because the alarm app failed.
+Please do some research
+* if you have any concerns about features included in this ROM
+* before flashing it!
+YOU are choosing to make these modifications, and if
+* you blame me in any way for what happens to your device, I will laugh at you.
+* BOOM! goes the dynamite

 ## Changelogs
 ### v1.0
 * First Release